wbcolon/xPlay/README.md

 ## Player Backends

-### Qt

-The Qt backend for the music player is easy to implement using the classes QMediaPlayer and QMediaPlaylist.
-The main disadvantage is the missing gapless playback.

 ### Phonon

 The Phonon/KDE backend supports gapless playback, but it is a bit more complicated to use.
 On top, there seems to be an issue calculating the length of the currently played track.
 I worked around this issue by utilizing the a muted QMediaPlayer object.
-The Phonon backend can also be used for the movie player.
+The Phonon backend is only used for the music player.

 ### VLC

-The VLC backend is the default for the movie player.
-It replaces the earlier Phonon backend due to its stability. xPlay uses the event based method for libVLC without using a QTimer thread to constantly updating the status.
+The VLC backend is used for the movie player.
+It replaced the earlier Phonon backend due to stability issues. xPlay uses the event based method for libVLC without using a QTimer thread to constantly updating the status.

 ## Usage